 KP3A serves to promote products in Indonesia for its mother company overseas.

 The application process is the same as for KPPA, only that submitted documents need to be notarized in the country of origin, and then legalized by the Indonesian Ministry of Foreign Affairs.

-The office must be located in provincial capital cities or other districts/cities within Indonesia.
+The office must be in provincial capital cities or other districts/cities within Indonesia.

-To apply for KP3A, a license called SIUP3A is required.
+Applying for KP3A requires a SIUP3A license.
 There are several different kinds based on the function of your representative office.

-Unlike KP3A and KPPA, you are able to execute projects in Indonesia with BUJKA with a local construction organisation (BUJK) (100% owned by Indonesian) via a joint operation.
+Unlike KP3A and KPPA, you are able to execute projects in Indonesia with BUJKA with a local construction organization (BUJK) (100% owned by an Indonesian) via a joint operation.

 The permit is valid for 3 years and is extendable as well.
-BUJKA’s license application, replacement and renewal fees fall between US$5,000 and US$10,000.
-Fee varies based on the active business field that the BUJKA participates in.
+BUJKA’s license application, replacement, and renewal fees fall between US$5,000 and US$10,000.
+Fees vary based on the active business field that the BUJKA participates in.

 With BUJKA, it allows companies to do market research and liaise with other companies and institutions.
-It can also be involved in the procurement of construction services, and assign Indonesian or foreign manpower to manage the office.
+It can also involve the procurement of construction services, and assign Indonesian or foreign manpower to manage the office.

-The application and documents are required to be submitted to the Ministry of Public Works.
+You must submit the application and documents to the Ministry of Public Works.
 The administrative fees are US$5,000 and US$10,000 for construction consultancy services and construction implementation services respectively.

-BUJKA license application requires more paperwork than other representative offices and you must prove your company have a good reputation with considerably larger operation.
+BUJKA license application requires more paperwork than other representative offices and you must prove your company has a good reputation with a considerably larger operation.